- Select an Integration

 Pending – Incoming alerts that have a status of Pending are awaiting processing.
 This is a temporary state that can last up to one minute.

 Mapped – Incoming alerts that have been successfully process will have a status of Mapped.
-This will occur for both new alerts when they are opened and existing alerts when they are closed.

 Processing – Incoming alerts that have a status of Processing are currently processing.
 This is a temporary state that will appear only for a second.